averycrespi/vtt-bridge/README.md

 > Do you manage your character sheet using Dungeon Master's Vault, but hate manually entering your rolls in Roll20?

-VTT Bridge intelligently connects your DMV character sheet to your active Roll20 game.
+VTT Bridge connects your DMV character sheet to your active Roll20 game.
 With the click of a button, you can:

 - Attack with weapons
-- Cast cantrips (TODO)
-- Cast spells (TODO)
+- Cast cantrips and spells (TODO)
-- Roll ability scores
-- Roll initiative
-- Roll saving throws
-- Roll skills
+- Roll ability scores, initiative, saving throws, and skills
-- Use actions
-- Use features
+- Use actions and features

 **Disclaimer**: The use of this tool is meant for use for your own campaigns.
 It is only meant and should only be used on campaigns with content that you legally possess.
 The use of this tool may violate the [Roll 20 Marketplace Asset EULA](https://wiki.roll20.net/Marketplace_Asset_EULA) or the [Roll 20 Terms of Service](https://wiki.roll20.net/Terms_of_Service_and_Privacy_Policy).
 This tool is not affiliated with Dungeon Master's Vault, Roll20, or Wizards of the Coast.

 ## Getting Started

+1. Install the VTT Bridge extension.
+(TODO)
+2. Open Dungeon Master's Vault and Roll20 in different tabs.

+## Development

 TODO